PRogram Placement FAQ

-The cost of the program this upcoming spring is going to be different from most.
-Since we are unable to project the cost, we will have a base amount (gym rentals, uniforms, insurance, coaching fees) and then we will add any amount associated with what each team does.
-This way you will not be paying for tournaments/games that do not happen.
+The program's cost this upcoming spring will be different from most.
+Since we cannot project the price, we will have a base amount (gym rentals, uniforms, insurance, coaching fees), and then we will add any amount associated with what each team does.
+Given that different Teams will be playing different schedules, the cost associated per team will be different.

-I am already in the prep program for winter.
+I am already in the prep program.
 Does that mean I am automatically in?

 No. Not even close.
-Everyone has to try out again for spots in the Spring Program.
+Everyone has to try out again for spots for the upcoming season.

 How many teams?